SiddheshKanawade/news-agent/frontend/README.md

 ### Infinite Scroll
 The frontend loads only 50 articles initially for fast page load.
 As you scroll down, it automatically loads more articles in batches of 50.
 This provides a smooth browsing experience even with thousands of news items.

+### Smart Deduplication
+The API automatically filters out duplicate news items based on source URLs:
+- If two news items share any source URL, only the most recent one is shown
+- Deduplication works across all pagination requests
+- Cache is automatically reset when you refresh the page or use the refresh button
+- This ensures you see only unique, high-quality news items

 ## Browser Compatibility